mrsp/serow/README.md

 # README
+## This repository is a work in progress.
+We are actively developing and addressing issues with the estimation framework.
+Contributions, feedback, or suggestions are highly appreciated as we continue to enhance this project!

 ![SEROW](img/serow.jpg)

 SEROW (State Estimation RObot Walking) facilitates legged robot state estimation.
 Designed as a versatile tool, SEROW offers a generalized estimation solution applicable to legged robots with N limbs, accommodating both point and flat feet configurations.
 Notably, the framework's codebase is openly accessible under the GNU GPLv3 License.